flashwing-04/showtime-website-project-archive/content/ss22/master/m6-allmende-2/tech-stack.md

 ## MongoDB

-MongoDB is a JSON based database to persit data.
+MongoDB is a JSON based database to persist data.

 ## Redis